qikunxiang/MatchingForTeams/README.md

 	- **MatchTeam1DCPWA.m**: class for the matching for teams problem with one-dimensional type spaces

-	- **MatchTeam2DBusinessLocation.m**: class for the business location problem with two-dimensional type spaces and two-dimensional quality space
+	- **MatchTeam2DBusinessLocation.m**: class for the retail business problem with two-dimensional type spaces and two-dimensional quality space

 	- **MatchTeam2DWassersteinBarycenter.m**: class for the 2-Wasserstein barycenter problem with two-dimensional input measures solved via the parametric formulation based approach